a-rich/DJ-Tools/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`djtools --link_configs /path/to/djtools_configs/`

-After running this command, you can navigate to that directory and open `config.json` with your favorite text editor and configure the library for your needs.
+After running this command, base templates for all config files used by `djtools` will be symlinked allowing you to navigate to that directory and open `config.json` (and all other config files) with your favorite text editor and configure the library for your needs.

 Please be sure to checkout the package-level README files regarding the usage of the other config files which must also be stored in the same location as `config.json`:
 * `spotify`